dzlandis/ha-addons/kiwix/DOCS.md

 **Cannot access the web interface?**
 - **Sidebar integration**: Look for "Kiwix" in your Home Assistant sidebar
-- Verify the port is not blocked by firewall (for direct access)
-- Check if another service is using the same port
+- Ensure the add-on is running and shows as "Started"
 - Review add-on logs for error messages
+- Try restarting the add-on if needed

 **Interface looks broken in sidebar?**
-- This usually indicates CSS/JS loading issues in ingress mode
+- The add-on now uses nginx reverse proxy for better ingress compatibility
-- Check the add-on logs for "URL root location" messages
+- Check the add-on logs for any nginx or kiwix-serve errors
-- Try restarting the add-on
+- Try restarting the add-on to reset the nginx configuration
-- If issues persist, try accessing via direct URL first, then sidebar
+- Verify that both nginx and kiwix services are running in the logs

 **Add-on won't start?**
 - Check configuration syntax